 The tireless Loving was invited again to go back to the Philippines in the late 1930s, this time to respond to the call of then Philippine President Manuel Quezon to apply his ‘Loving touch’ to the newly-formed Philippine Army band (with which the old Constabulary band was merged).

 His last trip back to his home country happened when he and the Constabulary band (now separated from the Army band) participated at the 1939 Golden Gate International Exposition.

-Terrible conditions inside the camp took its toll on the ageing Walter Loving.
+Terrible conditions inside the camp took its toll on the aging Walter Loving.
 His wife Edith had to sell her diamond earrings just to buy Epsom salts–a remedy for Loving’s high blood pressure.

 With difficulties also came inspiration: Loving, sick and almost dying, composed a patriotic song while inside the camp.
 Entitled “Beloved Philippines,” the song leaves an immortal message with the refrain: “We’ll fight for you; we’ll die for you, Beloved Philippines.”

 Details of what happened after that are sketchy.
-It was said that upon the return of the American forces in February, 1945, the Japanese prepared to defend Manila until their last breath.
-Amidst the bloody conflict, Loving and his wife somehow found a way to reach the shore of Manila Bay.
+It was said that upon the return of the American forces in February 1945, the Japanese prepared to defend Manila until their last breath.
+In the middle of the bloody conflict, Loving and his wife somehow found a way to reach the shore of Manila Bay.
 Unfortunately, an enemy soldier separated the two, and Edith ended up in Bay View Hotel along with other women.